This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 So if your GPA isn’t up to par, aim to score higher on the MCAT to compensate.
 If you have a higher GPA, you may be able to get away with a slightly lower MCAT score..
 While high MCAT scores do not always guarantee admission into medical school, having a competitive score benefits your application as a whole.
 Shoot for getting as high of a score as possible.

 So, what is a good MCAT score?
-A good overall score means your grade is above the national average MCAT score.
+The answer depends on your goals.
+A competitive MCAT score typically means your grade is above the national average MCAT score.
 Ideally it would also mean your MCAT score is within the percentile of the current class at your desired medical school.
-The chart shows the most recent MCAT percentiles from the AAMC:
+The chart below shows the most recent MCAT percentiles from the AAMC:

 Similarly, even if a school sets a minimum MCAT score, students absolutely should have a score above this.
 For example, Weill Cornell School of Medicine has no cutoffs for MCAT scores.